Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Juli 2025 11.10.24 UTC
+- WIB: Minggu, 20 Juli 2025 12.34.45 UTC
-- WITA: Minggu, 20 Juli 2025 12.10.24 UTC
+- WITA: Minggu, 20 Juli 2025 13.34.45 UTC
-- WIT: Minggu, 20 Juli 2025 13.10.24 UTC
+- WIT: Minggu, 20 Juli 2025 14.34.45 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: success
+Kategori: friendship